rikitoro/cdecv_with_monitor/README.md

 ## sample program

-Following program counts the number of bit '1' of the 8-bit data stored in the memory address 0xFF (Iport), and output the result at the memory address 0x1F and 0xFF (Oport).
+Following program counts the number of bit '1' in the 8-bit data stored at the memory address 0xFF (I port), and outputs the result at the memory address 0x1F and 0xFF (O port).
 ``` [bitcount.asm]
         ORG   0x00          ; adrs     code
-        LD    ZERO, B       ;  00     82  13
+        LD    ZERO, B       ;  00     82  14
         LD    0xFF, A       ;  02     81  FF
 LOOP:   ADD   A             ;  04     21
         JC    COUNT         ;  05     E4  0B